The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 # Understanding Dance Partner

-Dancer’s main gimmick is the dance partner mechanic.
-Using Closed Position on a party member sets them as your dance partner, allowing several of your skills (Standard Finish and Devilment) to buff said party member and to provide significant boosts to their damage output.
+Dancer’s main gimmick is the Dance Partner mechanic.
+Using Closed Position on a party member sets them as your Dance Partner, allowing several of your skills (Standard Finish and Devilment) to buff said party member and to provide significant boosts to their damage output.

 You therefore want to put your Dance Partner on someone that does a lot of damage and is able to utilize said buffs to their fullest extent.